 While stylish on the outside, the interior of the Q5 is one of the best in class, with lots of high quality materials and finishes cladding a logical, simple design.
 Despite the fact the Q5 is an ageing model, the interior still looks great.

 Not only does the cabin look good but it's also very spacious, combining with a bigger boot to provide plenty of practicality for family use.
 Audi's four-wheel drive system delivers extra grip on slippery or loose surfaces but it also means the Q5 makes an excellent tow car because it's suitable for pulling heavier loads than a normal estate car.

 Audi cars come with some of the best diesel engines on the market and the 2.0-litre diesel in the Q5 suits it very well.
 It powers the car from 0-62mph in nine seconds but is still capable of almost 50mpg.

 A common criticism of Audis is their ride, which can often feel very firm.
 The Q5 is no different in this regard, so it's worth resisting the larger alloy wheels if you want to maximise comfort, as the bigger wheels only make the ride feel harsher.
 The Q5 isn’t as fun to drive as the BMW X3 and it isn’t as good as off-road as a Land Rover but its design and performance mean its very competent all-rounder.

-The Audi Q5 is available in five trim levels: SE, S line, S line Plus, performance-oriented SQ5, and flagship SQ5 Plus.
-All models come with climate control, DAB digital radio, a 6.5-inch colour screen, automatic headlights and wipers, plus rear parking sensors.
+Audi Q5 buyers have five trim levels to choose from, beginning with entry-level SE, S line, S line Plus, the performance SQ5 model and the range-topping SQ5 Plus.
+All Q5s come with climate control, digital radio, a 6.5-inch colour screen for the infotainment system, automatic headlight and wipes, as well as parking sensors.